 - New and improved features.
 Improved upgrades for the sound quality include a more realistic professional-quality sounding instruments, such as improved strings and electric pianos.
 Concert play is also an added feature which includes a music library that features 10 classical songs you can play along with.
 However, this added feature requires the user to be able to read music to be able to play along.

-- Features a Split Mode that allows users to play different instrument sounds on each hand within the keyboard.
+- Split Mode: Features a Split Mode that allows users to play different instrument sounds on each hand within the keyboard.
 Duet mode splits the keyboard into two separate keyboards on the same chromatic scale.
 Layer mode allows 2 different sounds to be simultaneously to be played on one key.

 - Quite heavy